serviejs/popsicle/README.md

   .then(() => ...)
 ```

-#### Built-in Transports
+### Built-in Transports

-Popsicle comes with two built-in transports, one for node (using `{http,https}.request`) and one for browsers (using `XMLHttpRequest`).
+Popsicle provides two transports, one for node (using `{http,https}.request`) and one for browsers (using `XMLHttpRequest`).
 These transports have a number of "types" built-in for handling the response body.

 * **text** Handle response as a string (default)
 * **document** `responseType === 'document'` (browsers)